 An improvement in air quality will be apparent immediately following the installation and after around 14 days the mould will dry to powder form which is normally removed by washing.
-Our installations are a cost effective method of preventing condensation and 0% interest free credit is available.
+Our installations are a cost effective method of preventing condensation and 0% interest free credit is available (subject to status).

 The typical Kenwood Plc systems utilised are detailed below.

 Kenwood Humidivent System (Suitable for utility areas, kitchen & bathrooms etc.,)